 Blood Test to Diagnose Hashimoto’s Thyroiditis

-Diagnosis of Hashimoto’s Thyroiditis is made by detecting antibodies to the thyroid gland.
 There are two antibodies that get elevated in Hashimoto’s thyroiditis:

-TPO (Thyroid Peroxidase) antibodies
+- TPO (Thyroid Peroxidase) antibodies

-TG (Thyroglobulin) antibodies
+- TG (Thyroglobulin) antibodies

 Some people have elevation of both antibodies, while others may have only one type elevated.
 Therefore, it is important to have a blood test for both anti-thyroid antibodies.

-New Treatment of Hashimoto’s thyroiditis
+New Treatment of Hashimoto’s Thyroiditis

-You can stop Hashimoto’s thyroiditis from damaging your thyroid gland at any stage of the disease.
-The best time, of course is in the early stages of Hashimoto’s thyroiditis when your thyroid function is normal.
-If diagnosed and treated at this early stage, Hashimoto’s thyroiditis can be cured.
+You can stop Hashimoto’s Thyroiditis from damaging your thyroid gland at any stage of the disease.
+The best time, of course, is in the early stages of Hashimoto’s Thyroiditis when your thyroid function is normal.
+If diagnosed and treated at this early stage, Hashimoto’s Thyroiditis can be cured.

-They recommend this type of plan because there is no treatment of Hashimoto’s thyroiditis in regular medicine.
-As a traditional endocrinologist, I used to give the same advice to my patients with Hashimoto’s thyroiditis.
+They recommend this type of plan because there is no treatment of Hashimoto’s Thyroiditis in regular medicine.
+As a traditional endocrinologist, I used to give the same advice to my patients with Hashimoto’s Thyroiditis.

 But things changed!
-About twenty years ago, I developed a new treatment strategy to treat Hashimoto’s thyroiditis.
-It is based on scientific knowledge of Hashimoto’s thyroiditis.
+About twenty years ago, I developed a new treatment strategy to treat Hashimoto’s Thyroiditis.
+It is based on scientific knowledge of Hashimoto’s Thyroiditis.
 I employed this new strategy in my patients and followed them closely with frequent testing for thyroid antibodies and thyroid function.
 The results have been amazing.

-- We were able to stop Hashimoto’s thyroiditis as evidenced by the normalization of thyroid antibodies in the vast majority of my patients with Hashimoto’s thyroiditis.
+- We were able to stop Hashimoto’s Thyroiditis as evidenced by the normalization of thyroid antibodies in the vast majority of my patients with Hashimoto’s Thyroiditis.

-- Those whose thyroid gland was already damaged by Hashimoto’s thyroiditis – and were already on Thyroid hormone replacement (Levothyroxine, Armour thyroid, Nature-Throid) were able to gradually reduce the dose of their thyroid hormone pills.
+- Those whose thyroid gland was already damaged by Hashimoto’s Thyroiditis – and were already on Thyroid hormone replacement (Levothyroxine, Armour thyroid, Nature-Throid) were able to gradually reduce the dose of their thyroid hormone pills.

-Holistic modern treatment of Hashimoto’s thyroiditis
+Holistic Modern Treatment of Hashimoto’s Disease

-My modern holistic approach to treat Hashimoto’s thyroiditis consists of three steps:
+My modern holistic approach to treat Hashimoto’s Thyroiditis consists of three steps:

 - Complete freedom from worrying, using my unique approach to stress management.